irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 NOTE: Youtube only allows to upload 6 videos each days via API, so to keep track of which videos have been uploaded to Youtube the script will also create an "uploaded_videos.json" file in which the title of the uploaded videos will be saved.
 So, next time we run the script we will first check which videos have already been uploaded to Youtube to not uploaded them twice.

 Now that the videos have been uploaded we can retrieve the generated captions.
-To so run the captions.py script
+To do so we will need the ID of the Youtube channel in which we uploaded the videos.
+More information [here](https://support.google.com/youtube/answer/3250431?hl=en).

 ```
 python captions.py -YOUR_CHANNEL_ID